AdobeDocs/audience-manager.de-DE/help/using/reporting/audience-optimization-reports/metadata-files-intro/metadata-file-names.md

 ## Beispiel {#example}

-Für eine Creative-Metadatendatei könnte der Dateiname 20190115_0_2 lauten.
+Bei einer Creative-Metadatendatei könnte der Dateiname 20190115_0_2 lauten.

 <!--Let's take a look at how you would use these IDs in a metadata file name.
 As an example, say your data file consists of campaign creatives.
 In this case, the campaign is a parent object and the creatives are child objects because they belong to, or are contained by, the campaign.
 As a result, you'd choose the following IDs for the metadata file name: